Asthma hospital admissions dropped by more than a third during lockdown, data suggests

 Study finds 36% fewer people were admitted to hospital in Scotland and Wales in the first lockdown due to asthma

-Researchers at BREATHE – the Health Data Research Hub for Respiratory Health, and the Asthma UK Centre for Applied Research, have found that the first lockdown was associated with a 36% drop in emergency admissions for asthma in Scotland and Wales.
+Researchers at the Asthma UK Centre for Applied Research (AUKCAR) and BREATHE – the Health Data Research Hub for Respiratory Health have found that the first lockdown was associated with a 36% drop in emergency admissions for asthma in Scotland and Wales.

 This large, population-based study across two UK nations shows the most substantial reduction in severe asthma exacerbations in the UK ever recorded.